Text

 Consequence · CT results in — 22 minutes elapsed

 CT: No hemorrhage.
 NIHSS now 16 (worsening).
-BP 188/106.
-68 minutes since symptom onset — 22 minutes left in tPA window.
+BP 182/98.
+Still well within the 4.5-hour tPA window — but 22 minutes have already burned against the ≤60-min door-to-needle target.
 Neurology resident Dr. Kim is present but hesitant.
 What do you prioritise now?

 A